 Check if they’re flexible and knowledgeable enough to meet your company’s needs, and assess how quickly they respond to queries and how quickly and successfully new hires are integrated.

 Expanding your business is a nerve-wracking experience, especially if you have no idea how to start.
 Fortunately, partnering with a skilled EOR company helps make the transition seamless and easy.
 Let the tips above be your Employer-on-Record (EOR) guide to help you choose your next partner.

-One CoreDev IT is an offshore EOR company that helps you with your HR solutions and back-office services.
+One CoreDev IT is an offshore EOR company in the Philippines that helps you with your HR solutions and back-office services.
 No matter where you are, One CoreDev IT pairs you with highly-skilled and competent Filipino workers, accurately matched to your business needs.